-This week Cruel Summer left us with our mouths open and it took us a few days to assimilate everything.
+This week Cruel Summer left us with our mouths open, and it took us a few days to process everything.
 After the calm of the previous episode, the storm arrives.
-Cruel Summer 1×09 “A Secret Of My Own” it’s revealed what happened between Martin and Kate and how he wrapped her in his web until he locked her in the basement and we discover exactly how Jeanette’s necklace got into Kate’s hands… and it’s quite surprising.
+Cruel Summer 1×09 “A Secret Of My Own” it’s revealed what happened between Martin and Kate, how he wrapped her in his web until he locked her in the basement, and we discover exactly how Jeanette’s necklace got into Kate’s hands… and it’s quite surprising.
 Ready?

 Here we go!

-Cruel Summer 1×09 “A Secret Of My Own” it explains almost everything to us.
-It’s a complicated episode to review because it explains and develops everything so brilliantly that there is little to add.
+Cruel Summer 1×09 “A Secret Of My Own” is a complicated episode to review because it explains and develops everything so brilliantly that there is little to add.
 We clearly see how Martin manipulates Kate to the point of wanting to control everything in her life, of wanting to be her whole world, everything she sees, hears, touches or feels, to the point of controlling her.

 I think the phrase that summarizes this episode appears at the beginning of Cruel Summer 1×09 “A Secret Of My Own”: “they build the image of saviors when, in reality, they are predators.”

 It all starts off exciting, forbidden, almost… innocent (to the extent that a grown man can be taking advantage of someone so young and vulnerable.)
 Martin had an insane fixation on Kate ever since he met her.

 Little by little, he was gaining her trust, and now, he has her right where he had imagined her so many times: in his house, near his bed.
 And for Kate, Martin was always there in her worst moments.
 He is so mature, so different from the boys she knows, from her family.